How to Create a Stress Reduction Plan That Really Works

 If you're serious about saying "no" to stress, the first step is to make a plan and commit it to paper.
 This works far better than impetuously announcing you’ve had it with stress, trying to chill out for a few days, and then going back to your habitual stress responses.

 When you create a plan, you invest your time, energy, and heart into a new possibility.
 As a result, you’ll be more likely to carry through.
 In addition, creating a plan increases your sense of control, which will already starts to lessen your stress level.

-To make it easy for you, I’ve made a simple framework for a year-long stress strategy.
-Just follow the steps below, write down your answers, and you’ll have an effective plan for letting go of stress.
+To make it easy for you, I've made a simple framework for a year-long stress strategy.
+But if you prefer, you can plan your stress strategy in 1 or 3-month blocks of time.
+Just follow the steps below, write down your answers, and you'll have an effective plan for letting go of stress.
 Or use the workbook I created for you:

 Step 1.
 Select 2 - 4 stressors to eliminate from your life.

-Imagine how different your life would be if you eliminated several stressors this year.
+Imagine how different your life would be if you eliminated several stressors from you life.
 Browse through the list below and consider which stress triggers you would like to eliminate from your life.
 Which ones would have the most impact?
 You can add your own to the list too.
 To get the full picture for each one, read my article: 21 Ways to Eliminate Stress from Your Life.

 Now, go through the list and circle the ones that standout for you.
 We’ll pare them down later.